 Asa Butterfield, Jude Law, Hugo

 At no. 5, Martin Scorsese’s 3D adventure-fantasy drama Hugo brought in $15.38 million at 1,277 locations, averaging a solid — though hardly record-breaking — per-theater average of $8,888 according to studio estimates found at Box Office Mojo.
-Hugo’s revenues and average were boosted by 3D surcharges, as about 75% of the film’s take originated from 3D venues.
+Hugo’s revenues and average were boosted by 3D surcharges, as about 75 percent of the film’s take originated from 3D venues.
 Its reported cost was "less than $150m."
 Unless that means way less than $150m — preferably way less than $50m — Hugo has no chance of recovering its budget at the North American box office.
 Not even close.

 Among the English-proficient French characters inhabiting Hugo’s universe are Asa Butterfield in the title role, Ben Kingsley (as movie pioneer Georges Méliès), Sacha Baron Cohen, Chloë Grace Moretz, Ray Winstone, Emily Mortimer, Christopher Lee, Michael Stuhlbarg, Frances de la Tour, Richard Griffiths, and Jude Law.